-Describe fully and clearly the direction the national Indian organization plans to address the NIHOE III requirements, including how the national Indian organization plans to demonstrate improved health education and outreach services to all 566 Federally-recognized Tribes, as well as collaborative efforts regarding the urban organizations as described herein.
+Describe fully and clearly the direction the national Indian organization plans to address the NIHOE III requirements, including how the national Indian organization plans to demonstrate improved health education and outreach services to all 566 Federally-recognized Tribes and/or Urban Indian communities that include the elderly and senior citizens.
 Include proposed timelines as appropriate and applicable.